Herts Compassion - Mindfulness Meditation

 Lots of research has been carried out over the last few decades in the field of neuroscience using state of the art sophisticated technology to verify the positive effects that meditation has to the health and well-being of human beings.
 Meditation has been scientifically proven to change the physical structure of the brain, and the way in which it functions.
-By practicing meditation every day we are able to change the way we perceive and respond to things, which has a positive affect on the way we interact with ourselves, and everyone and everything around us.
-This changes the way we in which we approach and apply ourselves to the wide variety of situations we will most definitely experience throughout duration of our lifetimes.
-This can results in a fundamental change to our well-being, manifesting itself in a profoundly positive way.
+By practicing meditation every day we are able to change the way we perceive and respond to things, which has a positive affect on the way we interact with ourselves, everyone around us and society in general; changing the way we in which we approach and apply ourselves to the wide variety of situations we will ultimately experience throughout duration of our lifetimes; resulting in a profound change to health and well-being.

-Imagine you have to take a regular route through an extremely dense jungle that is very dangerous, but it’s the only way you know, so you keep on using it.
-Things have got so bad using this route every day that you can no longer bare it.
-Despite the commitment that is necessary, you decide to start work on a new pathway through the dense jungle.
-The more you walk the new and safe path through the jungle, the more established and easier it becomes to use.
-While you are focusing on walking along the new path every day, the old path begins to grow over, and slowly fades away over time.
-Eventually, if you keep maintaining this new path every day and refrain from going back to the old one, the old path will cease to exist permanently, with out trace, as if it was never there in the first place.
+Imagine you have to take a regular route through an extremely dense jungle that is very dangerous, but it’s the only way you know how, so you keep on using it.
+Things have become so bad using this route every day, that you can no longer bare it.
+Despite the commitment that is necessary, you decide to start work on a new pathway through the dense and dangerous jungle.
+The more you walk the new and safe (and more peaceful) path through the jungle (of life), the more established and easier it becomes to use.
+While you are focusing on walking along the new path every day, the old one begins to grow over, and fades away slowly over time.
+Eventually, if you keep maintaining this new path with regular use, and refrain from slipping back onto the old one out of negligence, the old path will cease to exist; permanently and without trace, as if it were never there in the first place.
 This is exactly what happens when you commit to practicing meditation every day.
-It actually re-routes the neural pathways in the brain, altering how signals are produced, sent, and received, allowing you to break old habitual thinking patterns and reflex reactions, so you can think clearly, and respond more appropriately to any kind of situation that may arise; providing you with a more calm and peaceful journey through the jungle of life.
+It re-routes the neural pathways (circuitry) in the brain, altering how signals are produced, sent, and received, assisting you to break the old habitual thinking patterns or reflex reactions; so you can think more clearly, and respond more appropriately to any kind of difficult situation that may arise; providing you with a calm and more peaceful journey through the jungle we call life.

 Mindfulness is the development of momentary awareness by paying attention to one's perceptive and cognitive experiences.
-In the development of equilibrium - by paying attention to ones mental and physical internal processes - if one is able to step back so to speak, and in a sense remotely view such phenomena as it continues to unfold, one will be able to observe and choose how to respond, instead of participating by impulse which tends to perpetuate the un-beneficial habitual cycles.
+By paying attention to ones mental and physical internal processing; if one is able to step back (so to speak), and (in a sense) remotely view such phenomena as it continues to unfold; one one will be able to observe and choose how to respond, instead of participating by impulse which tends to perpetuate the un-beneficial habitual patterns.

 The current understanding came about via a misinterpretation of the word that Mindfulness was